kubernetes/website/content/en/blog/_posts/2022-05-03-kubernetes-release-1.24.md

 ### Dockershim Removed from kubelet

-After its deprecation in v1.20, the dockershim component has been removed from the kubelet.
+After its deprecation in v1.20, the dockershim component has been removed from the kubelet in Kubernetes v1.24.
 From v1.24 onwards, you will need to either use one of the other [supported runtimes](/docs/setup/production-environment/container-runtimes/) (such as containerd or CRI-O) or use cri-dockerd if you are relying on Docker Engine as your container runtime.
 For more information about ensuring your cluster is ready for this removal, please